torch/threads/README.md

 )
 ```

 Note that the id of each thread is also stored into the global variable `__threadid` (in each thread Lua state).
 Special notice about upvalues:
-When a child deserialize a callback, all the upvalues in it must be of known types.
-Since the callbacks in threads.Threads are deserialized in order,
+When deserializing a callback, upvalues in that callback must be of known types.
+Since f1,f2,... in [threads.Threads](#threads.Threads) are deserialized in order,
 we suggest that you make a separated f1 containing all the definitions and put the other code in f2,f3,...
-For example
+e.g.
 ```
 require 'nn'
 local threads = require 'threads'